-Someone who has been given authorization to live and work in the United States on a permanent basis is a Green Card holder (permanent resident).
-The permanent resident card, commonly called a “Green Card” is proof of that status.
+Adevia is a leader in US nursing jobs.
+All our nurses are given authorization to live and work in the United States on a permanent basis and are green card holders (permanent resident).
+Put simply. the permanent resident card, commonly called a “Green Card” is proof of that status.

-One becomes a permanent resident in several different ways.
-Usually individuals are sponsored by a family member or employer in the United States.
-Alternatively, and more rarely, individuals may become permanent residents through refugee or asylum status or other humanitarian programs.
+A nurse becomes a permanent resident in several different ways.
+Usually individuals are sponsored by a family member or employer in the United States (Adevia’s method).
+More rarely, individuals may become permanent residents through refugee or asylum status or other humanitarian programs.
 Also in some cases, one can file for oneself.

 When immigrating to the U.S. on a permanently, ‘lawful permanent residence’ the green card petition is usually the necessary first step.
 For example, people may become lawful permanent residents after being petitioned for (or “sponsored”) by a spouse, close family member or an employer.

 Normally, green card holders must wait some years before applying to become U.S. citizens.
 This is called “naturalization”.
 Of course there are other ways eg by birth in the U.S. and by birth overseas to a U.S. citizen parent.

 The resident receives a photo identity card that is, literally, green.
 The card is evidence that he or she has the right to live and work in the U.S. on a permanent basis; to travel and return; and to petition for close family members to also receive green cards.